FINANCIAL AID RATE72%

 |Percent of Students||Average Amount|

-To help support students, Yavapai College may provide student services like those listed below:
+To help students and recent graduates, Yavapai College may provide services to students including:

 - Distance learning